 - You never own the vehicle.

 - Fair wear and tear policy will apply, along with a mileage limit.

 - No option to buy – Unlike a personal contract purchase agreement, there is no opportunity to buy the vehicle at the end of the contract.

 - Any change to the VAT rate will be reflected in the monthly price.

-If you run a business, you should investigate regular contract hire as this will include VAT built into monthly payments and additional incentives such as hire rental tax allowances.
+If you run a business, you should investigate business contract hire as this will include VAT built into monthly payments and additional incentives such as hire rental tax allowances.

-However, for individuals, personal contract hire can be ideal dependent on your circumstances – just think about how you plan to use the vehicle.
+For individuals, however, personal contract hire can be ideal depending on your circumstances – just think about how you plan to use the vehicle.

 If you travel a lot and your mileage is high, the residual value of the car will drop which will increase your monthly payments.
 However, personal contract hire gives you fixed monthly payments and you have the option to drive a new car every few years, which is an excellent incentive.
 So as long as you don’t mind not taking ownership of a vehicle, personal contract hire could be the right solution for you.